MCDiamondFire/HelpBot/README.md

 something you are able to create a **fork** and submit a **pull request**.

 Most pull requests are accepted, do not be afraid to make a change I promise I do not bite.
+Please give me time to review your PR however, as it takes a little bit for me to maek sure that your PR is up to standards.
+Testing will help!

 **Config File**